squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 3 e
 4 l
 5 l
+6 o
-6 o{% endhighlight %}
+{% endhighlight %}
 The else Clause
 For loops also have an {% highlight python %}
+else
-else{% endhighlight %} clause.
+{% endhighlight %} clause.
 You can add this clause to the loop if you want to run a specific block of code when the loop completes all its iterations without finding the {% highlight python %}
+break
-break{% endhighlight %} statement.
+{% endhighlight %} statement.
 In the example below, we try to find an element greater than 6 in the list.
 That element is not found, so {% highlight python %}
+break
-break{% endhighlight %} doesn't run and the {% highlight python %}
+{% endhighlight %} doesn't run and the {% highlight python %}
+else
-else{% endhighlight %} clause runs.
+{% endhighlight %} clause runs.
 {% highlight python %}
 my_list = [1, 2, 3, 4, 5]